AriFordsham/GHCWiki/emacs.md

 ```

-In Emacs type `M-x visit-tags-table` and point to the `TAGS` file generated for a directory on which you want to work on.
+In Emacs type `M-x visit-tags-table` and point to the generated `TAGS`.

+**Note on hasktags**: `hasktags` program used to generate tags file has problems with correctly recognizing declarations of value constructors in a data type.
+It often mistakes pattern matching of the form `(DataConstructor {})` as a data declaration and jumps to that pattern match instead of declaration.

+**Note on using tags for GHC sources**:

 # GHC-specific